LiquidRazor/ListDisplay/docs/api/list-display.actioncontextbase.md

 </td><td>

 Primary way for actions to mutate the list.
+Pass an updater function that receives the current rows and returns the new rows array.

 </td></tr>